isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by Second Minister for Law Edwin Tong at the Committee of Supply Debate 2023.md

 59. We are targeting to have an intake of 30 lawyers a year, at a steady state.

 {:start="60"}
-60. We are also exploring exchange programmes with foreign bar associations.
+60. We are also exploring exchange programmes with foreign Bar associations.

 {:start="61"}
 61. The objective being to help Singapore lawyers build networks externally.
 Because of globalisation, transactions are now very much cross-border, and relations that we develop with other lawyers from other jurisdictions will give our lawyers a leg-up.
 They